2019 TCR Spa 500

-The 2019 TCR Spa 500 was the first edition of the TCR Spa 500 endurance touring car race.
+The 2019 TCR Spa 500 was the first and only edition of the TCR Spa 500 endurance touring car race.
 It was promoted by the WSC, the group behind the TCR concept, and Creventic, who promotes the 24H Series.

 The race was scheduled for 500 laps of the 7004 m circuit, for a total of 3502 km, with a time-certain finish of 23 hours from the green flag of the race.

 The race was won by Red Camel-Jordans.nl with Pepe Oriola, Tom Coronel, Rik Breukers and Ivo Breukers, which completed 454 laps.
 In second place came DG Sport Compétition with Aurélien Comte, Julien Briché and Teddy Clairet, with third place going to the TOPCAR Sport with Bas Koeten Racing team of Mikel Azcona, Julien Apotheloz, Fabian Danz, Antti Buri and Kari-Pekka Laaksonen.